Saleel06/PRODIGY_ML_03/README.md

 # Cat vs Dog Classification

 ## Overview

-A Support Vector Machine (SVM) model to classify images of cats and dogs using Scikit-Learn.
+This project demonstrates the use of a Support Vector Machine (SVM) for classifying images of cats and dogs.
+The model is trained using Scikit-Learn and OpenCV for image preprocessing.

 ## Installation